NucoNekoSan/dev-environment/docs/10_python_venv.md

 pip install -r configs/python/requirements-dev.txt
 ```

+## Reset environment
+If the environment is broken:
+- Delete `.venv`
+- Recreate venv following the steps above

 ## Notes
 - Do not commit .venv
 - Always activate venv before running tools
+- Verified on Windows 11 and macOS

 ---
 ### ⑤ Commit